top of page

 How I Work

-As a person-centered therapist, I allow for all my clients to lead the session by sharing the information firsthand and I follow by guiding the session.
-Let us think of it as I am the passenger of the vehicle you are driving.
-I incorporate a Cognitive Behavioral Therapy approach which allows for an individual to be aware of one’s own thoughts and how it influences a behavior.
-I also have experience with Cognitive Processing Therapy which is utilized for individuals who are struggling with post-traumatic stress.
-I also provide Dialectical Behavioral Therapy which is utilized in distress tolerance, interpersonal relationships, mindfulness and emotion regulation.
-As a therapist here at the Austin Mindfulness Center, I believe that remaining present in the moment allows for there to be a space for growth and introspection.
+life to include emotional, physical, and social strengths.
+I also incorporate a Cognitive Behavioral Therapy approach which allows for an individual to be aware of one’s own thoughts and how it influences a behavior.
+I also have experience with Cognitive Processing Therapy which is utilized for individuals struggling with post-traumatic stress.
+The other modalities that I utilize include Dialectical Behavioral Therapy and Emotionally-Focused that can be effective to all age groups.
+We will work in different areas to include: distress tolerance, interpersonal relationships, mindfulness, and emotional regulation.
+I believe that remaining present in the moment allows for there to be a space for growth and introspection.

 Therapist Spotlight